jbasen/Crestron-Hubitat-Integration/README.md

 # Crestron-Hubitat-Integration

+Note - A mistake in the help for the Philips Hue module and the RGB- RGBW module was reported to me.
+In the help it states that the dim level and dim level fb fields are 0% to 100%.
+This is incorrect.
+The fields are actually 0d to 100d.
+This will be fixed the next time I update a new version but I wanted to let people know about the error.

 Version 3.6.2 - I haven't been able to find a solution to the problem setting the Maker API App PostURL field on a 3 series processor.
 So, to make this as painless as possible the code now only tries to set